DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Convergence and Privacy Analysis

 \begin{remark}[Interpretation of the error floor] The limiting neighborhood in \eqref{eq:main_bound} has three distinct sources.
 The term involving \(d\nu^2\) is the differential-privacy noise floor.
 The term involving \(\zeta_{\max}^2\) is the clipping-bias floor.
 The term involving \(\bar M^2\) quantifies the additional cost induced by same-step coupling between the current preconditioner and the current privatized gradient.
 Since \(\bar M^2=C_g^2+(1-\beta)d\nu^2\), the coupling penalty is itself controlled by the clipping threshold, the privacy noise scale, and the momentum parameter. \end{remark}

+\begin{remark}[Stepsize dependence of the error floor] Although the error floor is written as \(\Gamma/(2\mu\eta c_\nabla)\), the quantity \(\Gamma\) itself depends on \(\eta\).
+In particular, the clipping-bias, privacy-noise, and same-step coupling terms in \(\Gamma\) are of order \(\eta\), whereas the smoothness term is of order \(\eta^2\).
+Hence the limiting neighborhood consists of constant-order bias/noise/coupling terms plus an \(O(\eta)\) smoothness contribution.
+Decreasing \(\eta\) slows the contraction factor but does not by itself inflate the limiting neighborhood. \end{remark}

 \begin{remark}[Choice of the Young parameters \(\tau_1,\tau_2\)] The parameters \(\tau_1\) and \(\tau_2\) arise solely from Young's inequality in the control of the bias and noise cross-terms.
 Smaller values improve the descent coefficient \(c_\nabla\), but enlarge the additive constants in \(\Gamma\); larger values do the opposite.
-For the convergence theorem one only needs \(c_\nabla>0\), i.e.,
+For the convergence theorem one only needs \(c_\nabla>0\), i.e., \( \tau_1+\tau_2< 2/\rho. \) In practice one may choose \(\tau_1\) and \(\tau_2\) as fixed small constants satisfying this condition. \end{remark}